 - Wear a tank top so you can slip tops, blouses, and dresses on easily

 - Wear a dress or skirt so you can try on pants and skirts modestly in the aisles

 Match your shoes and shoe inserts to the occasion for which you are shopping.
 In general, wear shoes that can be easily slipped off/on if you are on the prowl for shoes.

 If you are searching for a dress that requires heels, wear heels — and visa versa, if you are searching for heels to go with a dress, wear the dress!

-No-show shoe liners like the ones pictured below will help keep things clean while you are shopping.
+No-show shoe liners like the ones pictured below will help keep your tootsies so-fresh-so-clean while you are shopping.